Unidata/netcdf-fortran/docs/netcdf-f77.md

 NF\_\_CREATE.

-This function creates a new netCDF dataset, returning a netCDF ID that can subsequently be used to refer to the netCDF dataset in other netCDF function calls.
+This function creates a new netCDF dataset, returning a netCDF ID that canbsequently be used to refer to the netCDF dataset in other netCDF function calls.
 The new netCDF dataset opened for write access and placed in define mode, ready for you to add dimensions, variables, and attributes.